snakemake/snakemake/docs/getting_started/examples.rst

 This would lead to an ``AmbiguousRuleException``, but since we have specified an explicit rule order in the file, it is clear that in this case the rule ``tex2pdf_with_bib`` is to be preferred.
 If the ``paper.bib`` file does not exist, that rule is not even applicable, and the only option is to execute rule ``tex2pdf_without_bib``.

-Assuming that the above file is saved as ``tex.rules``, the actual documents are then built from a specific snakefile that includes these common rules:
+Assuming that the above file is saved as ``tex.rules``, the actual documents are then built from a specific Snakefile that includes these common rules:

 .. code-block:: python